Spring – March, April, May

-Summer – June, August
+Summer – June, July, August

 Summer in Texas can get quite toasty, especially toward the end.
 In fact, some schools even have to delay their openings because the buses would be too hot to ride on during the early weeks of August!
 Make sure you are prepared with plenty of sunscreen, a wide-brimmed hat, sunglasses, and bathing suits for some water activities.